LaravelDaily/Booking-Com-Simulation-Laravel/course/07-property-search-json-transforming.md

 Visually, our result shouldn't change, as we've been testing only the case of one apartment per property, anyway.

-But as a proof, let's write a feature test method for it.
+But as proof, let's write a feature test method for it.

 **tests/Feature/PropertySearchTest.php**:
 ```php